How to Choose the Best Bed Sheets

-Stephen Cardino, the home fashion director at Macy’s and a 25-year veteran of the bedding industry, weighs in on what you need to know to be certain you’re picking only the best bed sheets.
+Stephen Cardino, who has been the home fashion director at Macy’s for 7 years and is a 25-year veteran of the bedding industry, weighs in on what you need to know to be certain you’re picking only the best bed sheets.
 Follow these tips—and try to shop at the best places to buy bedding—for a smoother, softer sleeping experience, stat.

 Is Thread Count That Important?

 Yes and no. Thread count is often used as the barometer of the best bed sheets’ smoothness and durability.
 However, this measurement—which should refer to the number of threads woven into a square inch of fabric—isn’t always reliable.
 High thread count is a factor, but the type of cotton can be more significant.

 What’s The Best-Quality Cotton?